 WHERE: 20th and Blake

-On Thursday, at the corner of 20th and Blake, the City of Denver will rename Blake Street "Tooley" Street in honor of The late Dale Tooley - longtime Denver District Attorney, one-time mayoral candidate and full-time Irishman.
-This usually takes place around 3:00 p.m.
+At the corner of 20th and Blake, the City of Denver will rename Blake Street "Tooley" Street, for a short time, in honor of the late Dale Tooley — longtime Denver District Attorney, one-time mayoral candidate and full-time Irishman.
+This usually takes place between 12 p.m. and 3 p.m.

 FADÓ IRISH PUB DENVER

 Fadó (pronounced f'doe) is the Irish expression meaning "long ago".
 The term, commonly used as the preface of old Irish stories, has become the name of one of Denver's most popular pubs, located just a stone's throw from Coors Field, the home of the Colorado Rockies in Lower Downtown (LoDo).
-At Fadó, you'll find hospitable surroundings, good food and good drink, and friendly conversation -- in other words, what the Irish call "craic."
-Blending the best of the old with the best of the new, Fadó's decor and friendly staff evoke images of the great old pubs of Ireland whereas the style of operating - the music, food and beverages - connects more so with the contemporary pubs and bars of modern Ireland.
+At Fadó, you'll find hospitable surroundings, good food and good drink, and friendly conversation — in other words, what the Irish call "craic."
+In 2017, Fadó's will host a St. Patty's celebration (date TBD), with food trucks, live music and Irish dancers.

 TILTED KILT PUB & EATERY

 Tilted Kilt is a sports pub that brings classic Celtic decor, big screen TVs, 24 beers on tap and attractive servers all under one roof.
-The Tabor Center location features patio dining on the 16th Street Mall and a large two-level bar.
+The 16th Street Mall location offers patio dining and a large, two-level bar.
 While paying homage to traditional pub fare, the Kilt also offers burgers, wings and other contemporary food and drinks.
+For St. Patrick's Day, ask about special tastings, whiskey specials and check their calendar for more info.

 DON'T MISS: The Tilted Kilt's Irish Nachos are a guilty pleasure: fresh-cooked crispy potato chips covered with seasoned ground beef, cheese sauce and tomatoes.